-- 1. The clerk will write to the complainant within five days to confirm receipt of the appeal request and detail further action to be taken. - Maintained schools: The clerk will convene a panel of three governors.
+1. The Clerk to the Complaint Review Panel will write to the complainant within five days to confirm receipt of the Stage 3 form and detail further action to be taken.

+2. The Clerk to the Complaint Review Panel will convene a panel of three governors.
 All three panel members will have no prior knowledge of the content of the complaint.
-Complainants have the right to request an independent panel, if they believe there is likely to be bias in the proceedings.
+Complainants have the right to request an independent panel, if they can demonstrate that there is likely to be bias in the proceedings otherwise.
 Schools should consider the request but ultimately the decision is made by governors.

-- 3. The appeal hearing will take place within 30 days of receipt of the request for the Stage 3 appeal.
+3. The complaint review meeting will take place within 30 days of receipt of the request for the Stage 3 complaint review.
 If the first identified date is not convenient for the complainant, up to two further dates should be offered.
-If these all fail to be suitable then the meeting may be conducted in private by the Complaint Appeal Panel - 4.
-In addition to the panel, the following parties will be invited, where applicable: - the complainant - the Headteacher who dealt with the complaint at Stage 2 - relevant witnesses - Area Schools Officer (procedural advice)
+If these all fail to be suitable or the complainant cancels the meeting at the last minute for whatever reason, then the Panel may opt to conduct the Complaint Review meeting in private, without either the school or the complainant being represented.
+Their considerations will be based the documentary evidence previously provided by both parties.
+This is to ensure that the matter is resolved as soon as possible in the best interests of all parties.